-Dr. Noah and our entire specially trained pediatric dental team know exactly how to make the entire procedure a stress-free, comfortable and calm experience for your child.
-We will guide you and your child through the entire process, from the initial consultation to sedation options (and the best choice thereof for your child), to the actual procedure, post-procedure care, and follow-up visits.
+Dr. Noah and our entire specially trained team at our pediatric dental clinic know exactly how to make the entire procedure stress-free, comfortable, and a calm experience for your child.
+We will guide you and your child all the way through the child tooth extraction, from the initial consultation to sedation options (and the best choice thereof for your child), to the actual procedure, post-procedure care, and follow-up visits.

-WHEN IS A CHILDE TOOTH EXTRACTION NECESSARY?
+WHEN IS A CHILD TOOTH EXTRACTION NECESSARY?

 Even with perfect care, though, the need may arise, whatever the underlying cause.
 Even with baby teeth, which naturally start falling out around the age of 5, tooth extraction may become necessary earlier to preserve the health of the permanent teeth which lie beneath.

 - The baby tooth is decayed beyond repair, undergone trauma or injury, or has not fallen out naturally and is crowding the growth of new permanent (adult) teeth.